Gornak40/algolymp/README.md

 - `-f` - filter expression (default: empty)
 - `-c` - last runs count (default: 20)
 - `-d` - destination for download directory (if absent - no download will be processed)
+- `-e` - if -d flag is present, will attach all comments to run directly to source file

 ### Config
 - `ejudge.url`